A Global Journey: From 19th-Century Invention to Cultural Icon

 The accordion is one of the most widespread and culturally adaptable instruments on Earth.
-Its story begins in the early 19th century, but its roots reach back thousands of years.
+Its story begins in the early 19th century, but its roots stretch back thousands of years.

 Ancient Roots: The Free-Reed Idea

-Although the accordion itself is modern, its free‑reed principle—metal reeds vibrating as air passes over them—originates in ancient Asia.
-Instruments like the Chinese shēng inspired later European inventors.
+Although the accordion itself is modern, its free-reed principle — metal reeds vibrating as air passes over them — originates in ancient Asia.
+Instruments like the Chinese shēng inspired European inventors.
+Organ builders and instrument makers in Europe began experimenting with portable free-reed designs, laying the foundation for the accordion.

 1822–1829: The Birth of the Accordion